Mary V. Tingley Lawrence: Career

-Her name in probably best known in connection with the collection of the poems by early Californian writers known as Outcroppings.
+Her name in probably best known in connection with Outcroppings, a collection of the poems by early Californian writers.
 Lawrence was also the author of a novel.

-She was a Charter Member and the Honorary President of Pacific Coast Women's Press Association; President Emeritus of the Ina Coolbrith Circle; and was a member of Daughters of the American Revolution.
+She was a Charter Member and the Honorary President of the Pacific Coast Women's Press Association; President Emeritus of the Ina Coolbrith Circle; and a member of Daughters of the American Revolution and California State Teachers' Institute.

 For 30 years, Lawrence served as Customs Inspector of the Port of San Francisco, her responsibility being Inspector for Ladies on the Pacific steamships.

 Personal life

 She married Hon.
 Senator James Henry Lawrence (or Laurence), who became a California State Senator.
 The couple had one daughter, Constance Violet (born 1876).

 After an illness of several months, Mary Lawrence died in San Francisco, April 24, 1931, age 91.